 According to figures retrieved from Vimto Arabia’s website, in 2011, 31 million bottles of Vimto were sold in the region.
 More than half of those sales occurred in the lead-up to Ramadan, or during the Holy Month.

 Why?
 Supposedly, the sugary drink provides the perfect energy boost after a long day of fasting.
 In fact, bottles of Vimto sold in the Middle East have an even higher sugar content than those sold in the UK – the recipe has been adapted to suit local tastes.

 Meanwhile, a whole culture has built up around Vimto drinking.
-Bloomingdale’s Dubai has previously offered personalised bottles of the stuff.
+In the past, Bloomingdale’s Dubai has offered personalised bottles of the stuff.
 You could get your vessel encrusted with Swarovski crystals spelling out your name for up to Dhs200.

 While this hasn’t returned this year, you could head on over to your nearest McDonald’s and order a Vimto McFizz for Dhs10.